What's new in Azure Migrate

 - Visualize network connections in Power BI using the data collected using dependency analysis (agentless) Learn more.

-- Migration of VMware VMs with data disk size of up to 32 TB is now supported using the Azure Migrate: Server Migration agentless VMware migration method.
+- Migration of VMware VMs with data disk size of up to 32 TB is now supported using the Migration and modernization agentless VMware migration method.

 Update (August 2020)